[Set in the northernmost reaches of Asgard, as described in Black Wolf: The Binding of Loki.]

 Sigyn finished preparing food and cleaning for her father, then made sure he had enough drinking water for the rest of the day.
 Once she was sure he would be comfortable, she returned home, fighting the winds all the way.
 Even the sounds of the pounding ocean waves barely more than a hundred feet away could not be heard above the howling wind.

 The rest of the day was all work and worry for her as she cleaned and weaved and sewed and tried not to wonder where Loki might be.
-The boys each took a turn coming in from the cold to warm themselves by the fire, each leaving with some of the flatbread to share.
-The meagre light stopped shining down through the smoke holes in the roof before they finally returned, their ruddy cheeks cold and windburned and their bellies empty.
-The horses snorted and the sheep huddled together in their pen, relieved to be out of the winds.
+The boys each took a turn coming in from the cold to warm themselves by the fire before leaving with some of the flatbread to share.
+The winter sun’s meagre light stopped shining down through the smoke holes in the roof before the door blew open and the boys ushered the animals into their pen.
+Sigyn’s sons rubbed their icy hands together to warm them, their ruddy cheeks cold and windburned and their bellies empty.

 “Is the stew ready, mother?”
 Narvi asked, shaking the snow off his cloak and hat before laying them on the bench to dry.